Ayush-Pujari-07/Ayush-Pujari-07/README.md

 - 🔭 I’m currently working as **AI** and **Machine Learning Engineer**

-- 🌱 I’m currently learning and implementing **Deep Learning, Computer Vision, Natural Language Processing** on my projects
+- 🌱 Currently delving into the realms of Deep Learning, where I actively apply my knowledge to projects focused on Computer Vision and Natural Language Processing.

 - 🤝 I’m looking for collaborations on **AI Projects**